aroberge/friendly-traceback-docs/docs/source/index.rst

 .. warning::

     This is alpha software, currently in development.
-This documentation is almost certainly not up to date, but it should be enough to get you started.
+    The API is subject to change without notice; such changes may not be included (yet) in this documentation.

 In a nutshell